yesh2612/student-webdev-labs/reflection.md

 4)  Were there other exercises that might have helped you learn this week’s topic a little better?
 A) Being new to the topic, the four exercises provided a deeper insight into the subject for me.
 I found enjoyment in completing these tasks.

+06-JavaScript Lab Exercise
+1. Were you able to complete the exercises on your own, or did you use the videos or the solutions for help?
+A) Java Script Tutorial videos helped me in completing this exercise.
+I tried on my own, and I watched JS videos where I am not sure.

+2. How helpful did you find the exercises in this section?
+Was there one exercise that was particularly helpful?
+A) Each JavaScript exercise proved valuable, with each task enhancing my understanding of the subject matter.

+3) Was there something that you wish had been explained better?
+A) The lecture videos effectively explained the concepts, though initially, putting them into practice posed challenges.
+However, through repeated viewing of the lectures and multiple attempts at the exercises, I managed to gain a comprehensive grasp of the material.

+4)  Were there other exercises that might have helped you learn this week’s topic a little better?
+A) I have learned new methods and how to use them.
+I derive satisfaction from finishing these assignments.

 ### Accessibility
 01-HTML Lab Exercise